 Stormwater funding is essential to protect public safety, preserve property values and support environmental mandates, such as those that protect local streams and the Chesapeake Bay.

 - Water quality improvements such as stream stabilization and rehabilitation.
 Completed projects may be seen at Stormwater Improvement Projects.

 - Safety upgrades and lifecycle maintenance of dams; repair and replacement of underground pipe systems, surface channels, and vegetated practices; flood mitigation and site retrofits.

 - Increased public education efforts and stormwater monitoring activities.

 - Improved infrastructure reinvestment cycles, and increased capital project implementation to responsibly manage stormwater runoff within Fairfax County, while maintaining compliance with increasing regulatory and operational requirements.

-With the passage of the Clean Water Act, stricter state and federal regulations have been enacted that address the quality and quantity of stormwater runoff that flows to the Chesapeake Bay.
+Since the passage of the Clean Water Act, stricter state and federal regulations have been enacted to address the quality and quantity of stormwater runoff that flows to the Chesapeake Bay.

-In addition, there are more than 1,500 miles of county-owned stormwater pipes valued at more than one billion dollars.
-Approximately 250 miles of these pipes are more than 40 years old.
+In addition, there are more than 1,500 miles of county-owned stormwater pipes and conveyance channels valued at more than one billion dollars.
+Approximately 600 miles of these pipes are more than 40 years old.
 As the system ages, the county must reinvest in its stormwater infrastructure to help prevent flooding and environmental damage.